Youngestdev/blog/_posts/2018-07-13-redux-react-context-api-post.markdown

 - The state of the entire app is stored in a single object within a single store.
 - To change the state, we need to dispatch `actions` that describes what needs to happen.
-- You cannot change properties of objects or make changes to existing arrays.
-You should always return a new reference to a new object or new array.
+- We cannot change properties of objects or make changes to existing arrays.
+We should always return a new reference to a new object or new array.

 ## Building a Simple React App